Cosmetic & Restorative Dental Crowns in Lynnwood

 Dental Crown Aftercare

 Many patients may forget that dental crowns can break or chip, just like natural teeth.
 Be very mindful of the hardness of the foods you may be eating.
 It’s always best to maintain a healthy diet and a good oral hygiene regimen.
-Dentists recommend to brush your teeth twice daily and floss at least once daily.
+Dentists recommend brushing your teeth twice daily and flossing at least once daily.
 Be sure to visit your dentist at least twice a year as well for a thorough check-up.
 If a decaying tooth is left untreated, it could quickly affect other neighboring teeth, or worse, it could negatively affect your jawbone.
 If your dental crowns are properly taken care of, they can last a patient anywhere from 3-6 years.

 To discover whether a crown is right for improving your smile, we welcome you to call or visit us today at Meadowdale Dental Clinic!